-The current wave of mobility has extended to the enterprise.
-Mobile apps are raising productivity by enabling a worker to work anywhere, and anytime.
+The current wave of mobility has extended to the enterprise app.
+As a result, mobile apps are raising productivity by enabling a worker to work anywhere, and anytime.
 They are increasing efficiency by giving customers and clients a lot more options.

 Apple and IBM’s New Mobile Enterprise Apps Require More Mobile Testing

 Apple and IBM have taken notice.
-They formed a partnership and have already created 10 mobile apps that will benefit business over most industries.
+They immediately formed a partnership in order to create 10 mobile apps that will benefit business over most industries.

 These enterprise apps will work much differently than their consumer counterparts.
 A customer application needs to work over 4 types of operating systems.
-Then they can be instantly downloaded and used.
+Only then can you downloaded and use them.
 An enterprise app is more complicated.
 Even if the enterprise uses the same operating systems, their internal IT infrastructures are all unique.